mxochicale/tools/brave/README.md

 Learn more at [brave.com](https://brave.com/) and [github.com/brave](https://github.com/brave)

 ## Installation and update
-* In the terminal prime the sudo command (enter your password once) and run [installating-brave.bash](installating-brave.bash):
+* In the terminal, prime the sudo command (enter your password once) and run [installating-brave.bash](installating-brave.bash):
 ```
 cd $HOME/repositories/mxochicale/tools/brave
 sudo echo